leonelngande/leonelngande.github.io/_posts/2020-05-07-angular-thinking-in-pages.md

 Now the fun part, using our above breakdown to create actual pages and components in Angular.
 We'll create a routable (lazy loaded) module page components out of the pages, and re-usable standard components out of the web parts.

 ### <a name="page-components"></a>Creating the pages

 With the Angular CLI, page components are routable components.
 To create our above pages, we'll run the following commands:

 When you create a page with the Angular CLI,

+// TODO: Build a full app with instructions at this point, step by step.
+Like on the chrome extension with angular blog post.
+Show how to create a routable module, then a page component within that module. do this for each of our above pages.
+Then create standalone components as per Angular 9 (no registration in modules) for each of our web parts above.

 ### <a name="standard-components"></a>Creating the re-usable components